jdbrouwer/jdbrouwer.github.io/_posts/2015-3-16-PRTG_Custom_Sensor.md

 + B) Powershell integrates nicely into windows without any fussing about.
 + C) Powershell is fast in a lot of things it does, a LOT faster then a lot of PRTG's own sensors.

 The performance issues are mostly noticable when using larger installations.
 I've noticed that PRTG's own sensors for a lot of things.
 (SQL, Exchange connectors, Active Directory) come close to a grinding halt when the system is under some workload.
 (1000+ sensors).
 I think this mostly has to do with WMI not scaling well when a lot of sensors use WMI to execute queries to remote systems.
 Somehow these sensors tend to drop a lot of probing oppurtinities because the system simply can't seem to handle so many concurrent WMI queries at the same time.
+This has annoyed me quite a bit, and im currently looking into providing a solution for this issue.